 As a member of the Sudbury-Assabet-Concord Wild & Scenic River Stewardship Council, a participant in the Assabet Consortium's Comprehensive Wastewater Planning process, a member of the Assabet River Sediment Study and Dam Removal Study Coordination Team, and many other collaborative efforts, OARS works with our watershed communities, state, and federal agencies to protect our rivers.

-OARS relies heavily on volunteers to accomplish our goals; over 175 volunteers participated in the 2010 annual cleanup (removing several tons of trash from the river).
+OARS relies heavily on volunteers to accomplish our goals; over 200 volunteers participated in the 2016 annual cleanup (removing several tons of trash from our rivers) and 60 volunteers hand-pulled water chestnut.
 We are also very fortunate to have volunteers that donate their professional services to OARS including scientific and legal analysis, graphic design, writing, computer support, web design, fundraising, and public relations skills.
 Not to mention their strong muscles and small trucks.
 We are extremely grateful to the many OARS members who have used their time and talents to help OARS and the three rivers and we owe much of the organization’s success to their efforts.